EdenwareApps/node-bright-sdk/README.md

 # nw-luminati-sdk
 Experimental bindings to the Luminati SDK for NW.js applications.
-Coming soon.
+Unofficial, under development.

 More about NW.js (node-webkit) at: https://nwjs.io